babo4d/vrchacks/README.md

 Work around networking issues that lead to problems like missing invites and social tabs not updating.

+WARNING: This could break some networking functionality and prevent some websites from loading.

 #### Issue

 - https://feedback.vrchat.com/bug-reports/p/restart-to-receive-invites